TBear79/winston-fast-rabbitmq/README.md

 	winston.add(winstonFastRabbitMq, options);
 ```

-That's it!
-Of course you need to have RabbitMQ up and running for this to work.

-If you haven't, I'll just provide a link to their homepage as a service: [RabbitMQ](https://www.rabbitmq.com/).
+Now you are ready to send some logs to RabbitMq!

 ## Options

-You can of course provide options for setting up the transport and for amqplib.
+Most options are passed on directly to [rabbit-chatter](https://www.npmjs.com/package/rabbit-chatter).
+So have a look at that module to see the rest of the option list.

 ### level